gmullerb/basecode/README.md

 ## Getting it

-Clone or download the project[1], In the desired folder execute:
+Clone or download the project[1], in the desired folder execute:

 ```sh
 git clone https://github.com/gmullerb/basecode